SevenShepherd/SevenShepherd.github.io/_posts/2024-03-06-calvary-chapel.markdown

 <a name="depravity" href="#contents" style="font-size:1.6em;">2.5 Total Depravity</a>

+[Total Depravity](https://sevenshepherd.github.io/total-depravity/) comes in many flavors. **(1)** There is the total depravity of the Orthodox Calvinists that **entails** total inability, which is paired with unconditional single election; **(2)** There is the depravity of the Arminians that **does not entail** inability which is paired with conditional election. **(3)** Then there is the unique view that Chuck Smith held; it would seem Smith merged the Calvinistic understanding of total depravity with the Arminian view of conditional election.
+This preserved Grace alone, God's sovereignty, and bases election on foreknowledge of forseen faith.

-Does your Calvary Chapel pastor teach [total depravity](https://sevenshepherd.github.io/total-depravity/), or are they instead teaching [Semi-Pelagianism](https://carm.org/about-doctrine/what-are-pelagianism-and-semi-pelagianism/), which was officially condemned as heresy by the Council of Orange in A.D.
-529?
+Does your Calvary Chapel pastor teach [total depravity](https://sevenshepherd.github.io/total-depravity/), or are they instead teaching [Semi-Pelagianism](https://carm.org/about-doctrine/what-are-pelagianism-and-semi-pelagianism/), which was officially condemned as heresy by the Council of Orange in 529 A.D.?
 Pelagianism and Semi-Pelagianism [result in a rejection of God’s grace in favor of man’s innate goodness](https://www.gotquestions.org/semi-Pelagianism.html).
 Chuck Smith avoided these heresies, hopefully your pastor does too.
 Total depravity protects the teachings of grace alone.

 <!-- , however small a spark of goodness it is.
 Semi-Pelagianism downplays God’s supernatural empowerment and enlightenment.
 It denies that God’s unmerited favor is necessary for us to begin the process of salvation.
 The Bible says that, from election to glorification, salvation is completely the work of God (Romans 8:29–30).
 Semi-Pelagianism is unbiblical and should be rejected. &mdash; [GotQuestions.org -->